You are here

 Assistant Professor in the Department of Electrical and Computer Engineering

 Iman Marvian completed his PhD in Physics in October 2012 at the University of Waterloo and Perimeter Institute for Theoretical Physics in Waterloo, Canada.
 Before moving to Duke, he worked as a postdoctoral researcher at the University of Southern California and MIT.

 His main research interest is quantum information and computation theory.
 He has worked on a wide range of topics in this field, including quantum algorithms, quantum circuits, symmetry-protected topological order, quantum error suppression, open quantum systems, quantum resource theories and quantum thermodynamics.
-Also, he is very interested in finding applications for ideas and techniques developed in quantum information theory in the rest of physics, and in particular, in many-body systems and quantum gravity.
+Also, he is very interested in finding applications for ideas and techniques developed in quantum information theory in the rest of physics.

 Appointments and Affiliations